On this page

 By implementing a RevOps strategy, startups can ensure that all functions are working towards the same revenue goals, eliminate bottlenecks in their sales processes, and achieve better outcomes with fewer resources.

-How does RevOps Deliver Value?
+How does RevOps deliver value?

 In the same way that the evolution of the printing press transformed the publishing industry, the emergence of complex technology-enabled selling systems has disrupted the B2B business landscape.